 - Wasps and bees aren’t as attracted to solid white.
 That’s the reason you see beekeepers dressed in white when they’re tending to hives.Try dressing your table with a white tablecloth when you’re eating outside and if you can manage it, try to dress your kids in white as well.
 (Tricky, I know).

 - If you encounter a wasp, do not swing at it.
 Instead, slowly step away.
 It will sniff out what it wants to and eventually leave.
 It is also said that wasps do not like big vibrations, like a lawn mower or a fan.

 - Try hanging a couple brown paper bags in a tree next to you.
 Bees and wasps will leave you alone if they feel that there is an enemy hive around.

 - Stinging insects like bees and wasps are not big fans of Marigolds.
 They actually find the scent completely unappealing.
 Make a nice bouquet of these flowers for your picnic table and enjoy the view without the fear of getting stung.

 - Distract them with a bowl of their favorites — pop, juice or wine will do the trick.
 Place the bowl about 10 to 20 feet away — sit back and watch them indulge.

 It’s no secret that bees and wasps can be pretty scary, especially if you are allergic to them.
 So, next time you encounter a pesky fly-by, try these simple pest control tips to stop them in their tracks.

 Need a solution to keep other insects away from your dinner parties?
 We’re here for your natural and effective pest control needs.
-StayAway® Ants, Spiders, Moths and Rodents will be there to save the day, naturally!
+StayAway® Ants, Spiders, Moths and Mice will be there to save the day, naturally!